Back to Learning Catalog

 Open

-Using a motif of Heroes, Helpers, and Hope, students in the MJ Language Arts 1 course will acquire the reading, writing, language, and speaking/listening skills necessary for success in college, career, and beyond.
+Using a motif of Heroes, Helpers, and Hope, students in the MS Language Arts 1 course will acquire the reading, writing, language, and speaking/listening skills necessary for success in college, career, and beyond.
 Students will become critical readers and thinkers as they delve into fiction and informational texts within the course.
 They will also learn to effectively write narrative, informational, and argumentative pieces and present their ideas clearly and cohesively.

 Major Topics and Concepts

-• Reading Comprehension/Informational & Expository Writing/Narrative Writing
+• Informational & Expository Writing

 • Developing an idea